ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/kafka/kafka-connect-jdbc.md

 * `_connection.url_` - this should take the form of `jdbc:clickhouse://&lt;clickhouse host>:&lt;clickhouse http port>/&lt;target database>`
 * `connection.user` - a user with write access to the target database
 * `table.name.format`- ClickHouse table to insert data.
 This must exist.
 * `batch.size` - The number of rows to send in a single batch.
 Ensure this set is to an appropriately large number.
-Per ClickHouse [recommendations](https://clickhouse.com/docs/en/introduction/performance/#performance-when-inserting-data) a value of 1000 is should be considered a minimum.
+Per ClickHouse [recommendations](/docs/en/about-us/performance.md/#performance-when-inserting-data) a value of 1000 should be considered a minimum.
 * `tasks.max` - The JDBC Sink connector supports running one or more tasks.
 This can be used to increase performance.
 Along with batch size this represents your primary means of improving performance.
 * `value.converter.schemas.enable` - Set to false if using a schema registry, true if you embed your schemas in the messages.
 * `value.converter` - Set according to your datatype e.g. for JSON,  “io.confluent.connect.json.JsonSchemaConverter”.